Automated Crypto Trading with Freqtrade and NostalgiaForInfinity

 • Custom momentum oscillators

-• Market structure analysis
+• Market structure analysis with trend detection

 Dynamic Risk Management: The strategy implements adaptive position sizing based on market volatility, correlation analysis between assets, and real-time risk assessment that adjusts to changing market conditions.
+Combined with the derisking system, this creates multiple layers of capital protection.

 Performance Metrics and Market Adaptation